Miloš Ninković

-Miloš Ninković (Милош Нинковић; born 25 December 1984) is a Serbian Australian footballer who currently plays for A-League club Western Sydney Wanderers.
+Miloš Ninković (Милош Нинковић; born 25 December 1984) is a Serbian former professional footballer who played as an attacking midfielder.

 Club career

 Čukarički

-At a young age Ninković joined FK Čukarički's youth academy and later graduated into the club's first-team.
+At a young age, Ninković joined FK Čukarički's youth academy and later graduated into the club's first team.
 He left Čukarički as a teenager to join Dynamo Kyiv.

 Dynamo Kyiv

 At the age of 19, he initially struggled for playing time in Dynamo.
 He gradually became a mainstay of the side, helping them win the Ukrainian Premier League three times and the domestic cup twice.
-The performances were noticed by Serbia's (now former) national team coach Radomir Antić, and he has since become a regular for the Serbian national team.
+The performances were noticed by Serbia's (now former) national team coach Radomir Antić, and he became a regular for the Serbia national team.
 In the 2010–11 season, Ninković was considered one of Dynamo's most crucial and talented players.
-Some team mates described Ninković having an "eye for goal" and being a very optimistic footballer.
+Some teammates described Ninković as having an "eye for goal" and being a very optimistic footballer.

 Évian

-In December 2012 it was announced that the last six months of Ninković's contract, which expires June 2013, was to be spent on loan with French club Évian.
-Ninković initially was negotiating a transfer to Red Star Belgrade, but was denied the possibility to shorten his contract with Dynamo from June 2013 to January 2013.
+In December 2012 it was announced that the last six months of Ninković's contract, which was to expire in June 2013, was to be spent on loan with French club Évian.
+He initially was negotiating a transfer to Red Star Belgrade, but was denied the possibility to shorten his contract with Dynamo from June 2013 to January 2013.
 Over a week after his loan spell to Évian was announced, Ninković told B92 that Red Star remained a fallback option for him, suggesting an eventual transfer to Red Star Belgrade after his contract and loan expire in June 2013.